tub-rip/dvs_displayer/README.md

 Bare minimum event processing in ROS C++.

-At this point, the visualizer only reads event messages and displays them as a (published) image.
+At this point, the visualizer can read events and frames from a DAVIS (event messages and image messages from two topics) and displays them as a (published) image.

 - Added a parameter `display_method` in the launch file `display_monocular.launch` to select between grayscale and red-blue event image.
+- Added capability to read grayscale frame and plot red-blue events on top.

 ### Dependencies